-- The county assessor of each county lying wholly or partially within the district is to certify annually to the board the aggregate assessed valuation of all taxable property in his county situated in any mosquito control district as it appears from the last assessment roll of his or her county (RCW 17.28.310).
+- The county assessor of each county lying wholly or partially within the district is to certify annually to the board the aggregate assessed valuation of all taxable property in their county situated in any mosquito control district as it appears from the last assessment roll of their county (RCW 17.28.310).

 - Funds of the district shall only be withdrawn from the county treasury depository upon the warrant of the district board signed by its president or acting president, and countersigned by its secretary (RCW 17.28.280).